The Best Smoked Tri-tip

 To monitor the internal temperature during the smoking process, I used my MEATER+ Wireless Thermometer.

-4. Searing the tri tip
+4. Searing the Tri-tip

-5. Slicing, the most critical part!
+5. Slicing is the most critical part!

 The tri-tip has grains running in two directions, and you need to make sure you are cutting against the grain.

-It’s also best to stick to thinly sliced pieces for the most tender bite.
+I recommend thinly sliced pieces for the most tender bite.

-Smoked Tri Tip Recipe
+The Best Smoked Tri Tip

 Simply seasoned tri-tip, smoked and reverse seared to juicy perfection.